Rugby Legends To Play In Team Match Play Event - Rugby World

 Finally, from England, Jeremy Guscott and 2003 World Cup winners Lawrence Dallaglio, Mike Tindall and coach Sir Clive Woodward will all look to prove northern supremacy once more.

-The southern hemisphere team includes former All Blacks Zinzane Brooke, Grant Fox, Andrew Mehrtens and Christian Cullen, while 2007 World Cup winners Bryan Habana, John Smit, Victor Matfield and coach Jake White will be representing the Springboks.
+The southern hemisphere team includes former All Blacks Zinzan Brooke, Grant Fox, Andrew Mehrtens and Christian Cullen, while 2007 World Cup winners Bryan Habana, John Smit, Fourie Du Preez, Victor Matfield and coach Jake White will be representing the Springboks.

 And George Smith, Matthew Burke and Tim Horan will be the Australians competing.